New York Car Accident Lawyer

 The insurer may attempt to place more blame on you for the accident by manipulating your statement, or they may make you a fast settlement offer.
 A settlement offer may seem like a great idea because you need money, and you need it now.

 But the truth is any amount that the insurance company has offered you is probably significantly less than what your claim is actually worth.
-It may be in your best interests to have your car accident lawyer on Long Island handle the insurance negotiations on your behalf so that you don’t have to worry about being taken advantage of.
+It may be in your best interests to have your car accident lawyer in New York City and Long Island handle the insurance negotiations on your behalf so that you don't have to worry about being taken advantage of.

 The trauma of a serious car accident can be a lot to overcome, in more ways than one.
 In an effort to reduce the information overload you're probably experiencing, we've provided a brief FAQ below with the answers to some of the most common questions car accident survivors like you have had regarding their claims.
 Questions not answered here can be discussed during your complimentary consultation.